-Coronavirus: Kiwi man describes horror scenes of people fighting over food and selling thrown-out face masks amid virus scare in China
+Coronavirus: NZ man in China says people fighting for food, reselling used masks

 • Suspected first case of coronavirus found in Auckland

-The Kiwi man lives in northeast China with his wife and two children - and he says they are barely getting by.
+The New Zealand man lives in northeast China with his wife and two children - and he says they are barely getting by.

 "It's getting worse by the day ... everything has fallen apart here," the man, who asked for anonymity out of fear of his family's safety, said.